Code-Institute-Submissions/the-shamans-cat/README.md

     *   A Privacy Policy button - when clicked opens a modal to clarify matters legally regarding the electronic storage of personal details.
     *   Copyright for protection of business data.

  * **Back-to-Top**  -  This anchor is in the form of a purple arrow with text **Back-to-Top** beneath it.
 It appears towards the bottom of each page on the right-hand-side.
 When clicked it allows the user to go to the top of the current page.
 It changes name to **Top** on smaller devices, so that it takes up less screen space.
+The z-index has been set so that it does not show on top of the Hero image as this looked messy.
+The user is near the top of the page when on the Hero image anyway.

 * **Favicon** - Provides continuation of cat/jaguar branding to identify this site's webpages in browser tabs.
 ___